 Before discussing some of the nootropic compounds you can utilize for enhanced cognition, I should note that pre-made drug combinations are not created equal.
 As much as I believe in Onnit’s goals and respect Aubrey Marcus and Joe Rogan, a lot of the products seem to have low doses of ingredients with some unnecessary filler.

 Perhaps it is just me (this is a distinct possibility), but scientifically Alpha Brain seems to be lacking.
 If it works for you – great, but don’t count on all of these being optimized for cognitive enhancement.
-On the flip side, some of the products from Natural Stacks (CILTEP for example – more on that in next week’s podcast) are formulated with studies and effective doses in mind.
+On the flip side, some of the products from are formulated with studies and effective doses in mind… and by the community.

 Now, let’s get into some of the specific compounds: